India signs long-term bilateral contract on Chabahar port with Iran

 In a landmark development, the long-term bilateral contract concerning operations of Chabahar Port was signed between India and Iran on Monday.

-India’s IPGL (Indian Ports Global Ltd) will invest $120 million in Chabahar port; while a credit window of $250 million equivalent has been offered for mutually identified projects aimed at improving Chabahar-related infrastructure, Embassy of India in Iran said on social media platform X.
+India’s IPGL (Indian Ports Global Ltd) will invest $120 million in Chabahar port, while a credit window of $250 million equivalent has been offered for mutually identified projects aimed at improving Chabahar-related infrastructure, the Embassy of India in Iran said on social media platform X.

 The 10-year agreement was signed between IPGL and Iran’s Port & Maritime Organisation.
 Union Shipping Minister Sarbananda Sonowal and his Iranian counterpart, Mehrdad Bazrpash, attended the ceremony.

-“Right now, the port has not grown because actually without a long-term agreement it is very difficult to invest.
-Clear expectation is that the part of the Chabahar port that we are involved in, will witness more investments, more connectivity linkages coming out of that,” he said during a media interaction in Mumbai.
+“Right now, the port has not grown because without a long-term agreement it is very difficult to invest.
+The clear expectation is that the part of the Chabahar port that we are involved in, will witness more investments, more connectivity linkages coming out of that,” he said during a media interaction in Mumbai.

 Enhanced Trade

-As a part of the agreement, India will procure various equipment and machinery for Chabahar Port.
+As part of the agreement, India will procure equipment and machinery for Chabahar Port.
 The lease agreement marks a substantial strengthening of bilateral ties between the two countries.

-India has so far supplied six mobile harbour cranes (two 140 tons and four 100 tons capacity) and other equipment worth $ 25 million.
+India has so far supplied six mobile harbour cranes (two 140 tonnes and four 100 tonnes capacity) and other equipment worth $25 million.

 Chabahar will also play a crucial role in the eastern route of the International North-South Transport Corridor (INSTC).